A Timeline of Historic Delano

 It all started with a simple parade...

 The Delano Community Garden received some bad news - 2016 would be the final season for the garden.
 Senior Services received a large donation to expand and update the Delano Senior Center and unfortunately the garden does not fit into their expansion plans.
-We will miss the Garden Parties.
+We will miss the gardening community and the great Garden Parties.
 There are a couple of other properties that are being looked at as possible new locations.

-As an example of this, the triangle of land that was considered for fracking operations in 2013 became a center of controversy once again in 2016.
+The triangle of land that was considered for fracking operations in 2013 became a center of controversy once again in 2016.
 The Delano Revitalization Plan (2001) calls for that triangle to be public greenspace.
-We had plans to use the space for our upcoming Chisholm Trail 150th Anniversary event; however, the Wichita Downtown Development Corporation (WDDC) has asserted their influence and has come up with a conflicting plan for it's use.
+We had plans to use the space for our upcoming Chisholm Trail 150th Anniversary event; however, the Wichita Downtown Development Corporation (WDDC) has asserted their influence on the west side of the river and has come up with a conflicting plan for it's use.